 20 April 2024

-Fresh maps showing the scale and scope of secondary migratory patterns of "Liberated Africans" mostly throughout the British Empire during the suppression of the slave trade.
+Fresh maps showing the scale and scope of secondary migratory patterns of tens of thousands of "Liberated Africans" mostly throughout the British empire after emancipation in 1833.
 See essays on settlements.

 USAntiSlaveryLaws.org